 How Do Search Engines Choose What To Show You?

 Search engine algorithms have come a long way from the simple keyword-based searches of the early days.
-Today’s algorithms use artificial intelligence and natural language processing to understand the intent behind your query and provide more personalized results that meet those needs.
+Today’s algorithms use artificial intelligence (AI) and natural language processing (NLP) to understand the intent behind your query and provide more personalized results that meet those needs.

 - Are the results relevant?
 Relevance is one of the most important factors in a successful search engine.
 Relevancy can mean different things to different people, so it’s up to the algorithm to decide what content best matches a query.